hashicorp/terraform-provider-aws/website/docs/d/cloudwatch_event_source.html.markdown

 The following arguments are supported:

-* `name_prefix` - (Optional) A name prefix to filter results returned.
-Only API destinations with a name that starts with the prefix are returned
+* `name_prefix` - (Optional) Specifying this limits the results to only those partner event sources with names that start with the specified prefix

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `arn` - The ARN of the Partner event source
+* `arn` - The ARN of the partner event source
-* `created_by` - The name of the SaaS partner that created the event source.
+* `created_by` - The name of the SaaS partner that created the event source
+* `name` - The name of the event source
 * `state` - The state of the event source (`ACTIVE` or `PENDING`)